What Are Composite Fillings Made Of

 Filler Particles: Strength and Durability

 While the resin matrix provides the initial structure, the filler particles are what give composite fillings their strength, durability, and wear resistance.
-These particles are typically made of inorganic materials, such as silica (silicon dioxide), quartz, glass ceramics, or zirconia.
+Also, these particles are typically made of inorganic materials, such as silica (silicon dioxide), quartz, glass ceramics, or zirconia.
 The size, shape, and distribution of the filler particles play a critical role in determining the composite's overall performance.

 Coupling Agent: The Bridge